 Facts about the Foundation

-An initiative of the Australian Computer Society, the ACS Foundation was established in August 2001 to facilitate both private and public sponsorship of technology education and research projects.
-By connecting students, universities and industry, the Foundation is the prime supporter of Australia’s future IT workforce.
+An initiative of the Australian Computer Society, the ACS Foundation was established in August 2001 to facilitate sponsorship of technology education and research projects.

-As an ATO-designated Deductible Gift Recipient, the ACS Foundation provides tax effective work-placement programs for industry and private donors.
+As an ACNC registered charitable organisation, the ACS Foundation provides tax effective work-placement programs for industry and private donors.
 By becoming a sponsor of the Foundation, donors can directly support the future of the Australian ICT industry while strategically building their work-ready graduate pipeline.

 - Partnered with over 150 donor companies to build industry capability.